 Each of the above examples is correct ways to measure your string spacing on your guitar.
 As you can see, each of the humbuckers above is the same physical size, but their spacing is different.

 CONVERSION TO INCHES:

 - 50mm = 1-31/32″

 - 52mm = 2-1/16″

-This is very important. depending on your bridge and nut, your pickup spacings may be different.
-Now that you know how easy it is to measure, just take a quick measurement of your bridge pickup as well as your neck pickup.
+Measuring both pickups is very important.
+Depending on your bridge and nut, your pickup spacings may be different.
+Now that you know how easy it is to measure your String Spacing, take a quick measurement of your bridge pickup as well as your neck pickup.
 On Fender-style instruments, most of the time you will have a 52mm Bridge and a 50mm neck, as the strings “taper in” the closer you get the headstock.